Curt-Park/style_transfer_keras/README.md

 All differences are marked with comments that start with '! the original paper ...'
 - The CNN Model: VGG16 is used instead of VGG19.
 - The loss function for style representations: It is divided by (2. *  feature map size * channel number).
-- The initial canvas: It is initialized by a content image.
+- The initial canvas: a content image.

 They make better results on my implementation rather than the settings suggested by the original paper, empirically.